dart-lang/dart_style/README.md

 ## Getting dartfmt

-Dartfmt is included in the Dart SDK, so you might want to add the SDK's bin directory to your system path.
+Dartfmt is included in the Dart SDK, so most users get it directly from there.
+That has the latest version of dartfmt that was available when the SDK was released.

-If you want to make sure you are running the latest version of dartfmt, you can [globally activate][] the package from the dart_style package on pub.dartlang.org, and let pub put its executable on your path:
+If you want to make sure you are running the latest version of dartfmt, you can [globally activate][] the package from the dart_style package on pub.dartlang.org:

     $ pub global activate dart_style
     $ dartfmt ...

+For this to work, you need to put pub's bin directory on your PATH before the Dart SDL directory.
+Otherwise, the SDK's dartfmt will shadow this one.

 [globally activate]: https://www.dartlang.org/tools/pub/cmd/pub-global.html

-If you don't want `dartfmt` on your path, you can run it explicitly:
+If you don't want pub to put `dartfmt` on your PATH, you can run it explicitly:

     $ pub global activate dart_style --no-executables
     $ pub global run dart_style:format ...